khaingthinthinwin-dev/skin-analysis/docs/screen/Wishlist_Cart/機能設計書_Wishlist_CartPage.md

 | B-CART-005 | Cart shows available stock |
 | B-CART-006 | Cart persists across sessions (logged-in users) |
 | B-CART-007 | Cart shows product images and names |

+**Note on Promotions/Discounts:** The cart page displays only the pre-discount subtotal (unit_price × quantity).
+Coupon code entry and discount calculation (per Rule 4.5.1 and 4.5.2 in `要件定義書_REQUIREMENT_SPEC.md`) are handled on the checkout page (`/checkout`), not the cart page.
+This separation ensures the cart remains a simple review step before the full pricing breakdown at checkout.

+**Note on Guest User Behavior:** Unauthenticated (guest) users cannot add items to cart.
+When a guest user clicks "Add to Cart" or "Move to Cart", an alert modal is displayed with the message "Please log in to add items to your cart."
+Clicking [Log in] navigates to the login page (`/login`).
+This ensures cart functionality is only available to authenticated users, as specified in BR-CART-001 and BR-CART-010.

 ---